How Effective Are the Different Types of Masks Against Viruses?

 Manufactured from non-woven fabric, surgical face masks fit loosely to the face and are intended to provide protection from liquid splashes and direct aerosol spray during medical procedures.
 Regulated by the FDA, surgical face masks must meet ASTM standards, ranging between four levels of protection, from minimum up through Level 3.
 When properly worn, surgical face masks are effective at blocking direct fluid spray with particles as small as 0.1 microns.
 However, due to their loose fit, they are not as effective at protecting against small, airborne particles, as from a cough or a sneeze.

 RB Medical Supply provides domestically made surgical face masks designed to protect all frontline workers from potentially harmful viruses and other germs.
-Our 3-layer surgical face mask meets ASTM Level 2 specifications, offering 120 mm Hg fluid resistance, which provides a barrier against light or moderate aerosol, fluid, and spray.
-This antiviral face mask provides excellent protection against direct spray respiratory droplets containing viruses, including the flu and COVID-19.
+Our 3-layer surgical face mask meets ASTM Level 3 specifications, offering 120 mm Hg fluid resistance, which provides a barrier against light or moderate aerosol, fluid, and spray.
+This antiviral face mask provides excellent protection against direct spray respiratory droplets containing viruses.

 Respirator masks, including the N95 and KN95 masks, are designed to create a seal around the mouth and nose and provide filtration protection against liquid spray and very small airborne particles.
 Composed of multiple layers of synthetic, non-woven fibers, respirator masks are regulated to filter out at least 95% of airborne particles 0.3 microns or larger.
 RB Medical Supply’s domestically made N95 respirator masks provide protection against particles and bacteria that are 0.1 microns or larger.
 Respirator masks are the most effective PPE against airborne viruses, but because of shortages in supply, the CDC recommends reserving these masks for frontline workers and medical personnel.